elijahgatchalian/Twitter-API-Mariners/README.md

 # post_mariners_tweet.py
 If the game has been completed, game_status_methods.py calls this and attempts to post a tweet if a
 tweet has not already been posted for this game.

+# seattleMariners.txt
+A one-lined text file that contains the most recent tweet ID of the running thread.